elementor/elementor/readme.txt

 = Multilingual & RTL supported. =
 We've integrated RTL and multi language support within the framework of Elementor, so you get a translated panel out of the box, as well as RTL typography support, and developer options to add even more languages.

+= Developer API. =
+Elementor is free and open source, and is the perfect plugin to be extended and integrated further.
+It was created and developed with the developer in mind, and we have already seen some truly remarkable addons already developed.
+We have created an extensive [API documentation](https://github.com/pojome/elementor/tree/master/docs), to help you get started and learn just how to integrate with Elementor.

 = Translations =
 - [French](https://translate.wordpress.org/locale/fr/default/wp-plugins/elementor) - (fr_FR)